-Residents in Ch.
-667 housing were asked about how they interacted with the South Hadley Housing Authority in the last 12 months.
+• Communication with management: Residents were asked about how they interacted with their Housing Authorities in this peer group in the last 12 months.
 The table below shows what percentage of residents said they did each of the following:

-South Hadley Housing Authority Small LHAs in Western MA Entire State Contacted management about a problem or concern 86% 77% 78% Felt they were usually or always treated with courtesy and respect when they contacted management 77% 87% 87% Saw the Capital Improvement Plan 27% 31% 30% Saw the Operating Budget 11% 17% 17% Knew the Executive Director held a meeting with residents 74% 60% 53%
+South Hadley Housing Authority Small LHAs in Western MA Entire State Felt they were usually or always treated with courtesy and respect when they contacted management 92% 86% 84% Knew the Executive Director held a meeting with residents 21% 38% 43%

-^{} Small LHAs in Western Massachusetts include: Adams, Amherst, Athol, Barre, Belchertown, Brimfield, Dalton, East Longmeadow, Easthampton, Franklin County Regional, Granby, Great Barrington, Hadley, Hampshire County Regional, Hatfield, Holyoke, Lee, Lenox, Ludlow, Monson, Montague, Orange, Palmer, Shelburne, South Hadley, Southwick, Stockbridge, Ware, Warren, Wilbraham, and Williamstown.
+^{} Small LHAs in Western Massachusetts include: Adams, Belchertown, Brimfield, East Longmeadow, Granby, Great Barrington, Hatfield, Holyoke, Lee, Ludlow, Monson, Montague, Orange, Palmer, Shelburne, South Hadley, Southwick, Ware, Warren, and Williamstown.